The Hounds of Baskerville: Background and writing

 There were other differences from the novel.
 Henry Knight was based on Sir Henry Baskerville, but the character Barrymore, a butler in the book, became an Army major.
 Another character, Fletcher, was original to the episode; the character was based on Bertram Fletcher Robinson, the journalist who assisted Doyle with the novel.
 In another scene, John notices what appears to be Morse code, but it is unrelated to the case.
 Moffat named it the funniest instance where the producers take an element from Doyle's works and "do something cheeky with it".
 The Baskerville base was based on Porton Down military science research centre.
 While conducting research for the episode, Gatiss learned that artists and scientists made a luminous rabbit, using the green fluorescent protein of a jellyfish, which formed the basis for a side story involving a "glow-in-the-dark" rabbit created at Baskerville by Dr. Stapleton, the mother of the child who wrote to Sherlock at the beginning of the episode requesting that he help her find her missing rabbit.
 In the episode, it is specified that the spliced-in "GFP gene" that had allowed the rabbit to glow had come from a jellyfish of the species Aequorea victoria.
 Also, Gatiss suggested the concept of a "mind palace", a memory technique originating in Ancient Greece; the idea came from a book by illusionist Derren Brown.
 This technique would lead Sherlock to the revelation of the secret H.O.U.N.D. project.

 Early script drafts had Henry accidentally kill Louise Mortimer, but producers were never satisfied with this development, thinking Henry would have failed if she died.
-Writers also posited that Henry's father's murder involved revenge after he had an affair, but the producers and Gatiss found it easier to mention he died because he learned of Franklin's experiments with the hallucinogenic gas.
+Writers also posited that Henry's father's murder involved revenge after he had an affair, but the producers and Gatiss found it easier to mention he died because he learned of Frankland's experiments with the hallucinogenic gas.
 The ending also changed; the final scene had originally involved Moriarty entering the Tower of London but that was held back for the following episode.